noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 If we go to ``hadoop fs -ls /hive/warehouse/financials.db/orders_part``, we can see a subdirectory *order_month=2014-02*.
 It is currently empty.
-We can add data by querying the existing orders_external file:
+We can add data by querying the existing orders_external table.
-We can add overwrite keyword to override table.
+We can use *overwrite* keyword instead of *into* to overwrite table.
 {% highlight hive %}
 INSERT into TABLE orders_part
 partition(order_month='2014-02')
 select * from  financials.orders_external where substr(order_date,1,7) ='2014-02';
 {% endhighlight %}

-We can also add from local:
+We can also add data from local:
 {% highlight hive %}
 LOAD DATA LOCAL INPATH '/home/sshuser/orders_201402.csv' into table financial.orders_part